 - Permanent injunctions: As implied by the title, a permanent injunction is a final court order for individuals to cease doing specific actions.
 Permanent injunctions go into effect following the end of a final hearing (trial).

-To determine what type of injunction is needed in your situation, our firm will review your case and make a recommendation to the court.
+To determine what type of injunction is needed in your situation, the team at The Rudman Law Group will review your case and make a recommendation to the court.
 In most cases, a temporary injunction must be issued before a permanent injunction can be put in place.
 However, a judge will analyze the situation and determine the proper type of injunctive relief that you need.
-After a temporary order has expired, our firm can help you pursue a permanent order whenever appropriate to ensure your safety.
+After a temporary order has expired, the firm can help you pursue a permanent order whenever appropriate to ensure your safety.

 You are not alone in your fight to protect yourself.
-Talk to an attorney at our firm today about your options for seeking an injunction.
-Call our firm at 561-367-2542 or contact us through our online form.
+Talk to an attorney at the firm today about your options for seeking an injunction.
+Call the firm at 561-464-2615 or contact the firm through our online form.